 The first step to success is a solid breeding policy for the dairy herd to

 ensure you have the right number of replacements for the future.

-In addition to ensuring that a beef calf is genetically superior compared to the average calf, there are a number of key areas of best practice that dairy farmers should follow to increase the overall quality and value of their
+In addition to ensuring that a beef calf is genetically superior compared to the average calf, there are a number of key areas of best practice that you should follow to increase the overall quality and value of your

 calves and encourage long-term relationships.

-Andrew recommends that a specific vaccination plan for surplus calves bred for the beef supply chain, is also implemented.
+A specific vaccination plan for surplus calves bred for the beef supply chain should also be implemented on your farm.

 - Review your genetic plan – consider the use of sexed semen to breed dairy replacements so that beef genetics can be utilised on the remaining cows